 Online Teaching Workshops

 Two new workshops are being offered free to UW-Madison instructors who will be developing and teaching online courses.
-Since space is limited, preference will be given to those who have received Online Summer Course Development or Educational Innovation funds and those who will be teaching an online course in the 2014-2015 academic year and participation is recommended by the department chair or dean.
+Since space is limited, preference will be given to those who have received Online Summer Course Development or Educational Innovation funds.

 - TeachOnline@UW: Getting Started

 - New to developing a fully online course?
 Get a jump-start to designing your online course during this summer 2014 workshop.

 - Participate in several modules online and then attend a one-day workshop on June 4, 2014.

 - Collaborate with other UW-Madison faculty and instructional staff to experience learning online while exploring best practices and technologies for teaching online.